WeDias/Donations2Ukraine/README.md

 # Donations2Ukraine

 - ## About
-  Real-time value of donations made with cryptocurrencies to help ukraine.
+  "Real-time" value of donations made with cryptocurrencies to help ukraine.
 Made with Python and Flask.
   Available at: https://donations2ukraine.herokuapp.com/

 - ## API